Harry F. Sinclair House: Reception

 An 1899 article in the Real Estate Record and Guide generally praised the composition of the Sinclair House but noted that it had a rather ecclesiastical appearance and did not much resemble other, then-contemporary New York manors.
 Two years later, however, the same magazine characterized the house as being part of "the two best-developed blocks on upper Fifth Avenue", namely between 77th and 79th Streets, and by 1918 the magazine described the house as "one of the finest on the avenue".

 John Strausbaugh, writing for The New York Times in 2007, described the Sinclair House as a "fairy-tale palace".
 The 2010 AIA Guide to New York City characterized the house as "a miniature French-Gothic chateau squeezed into the urban context".
 Architectural historian Andrew Dolkart said of the Sinclair House in 2020, "The corner chateau, for example, both fits in and stands out."
 He praised the "whimsical details", including what he described as "the carved dragon fish in the railings and those figures in funny hats holding up the windows".
+In 2026, a writer for the Times called the building "a fine amalgam of past and present".